bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. How do you serve a page with content in multiple languages?
+<h3>Q. How do you serve a page with content in multiple languages?</h3>

 The **lang** attribute specifies the language of the element\'s content.